briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

 the employer to drive a commercial motor vehicle during any period in which any of the following apply:

-    1. _(1)_ The driver’s commercial driver’s license is suspended, revoked or canceled by any state or a foreign jurisdiction;
+    1. _(1)_ The driver's commercial driver's license is suspended, revoked or canceled by any state or a foreign jurisdiction;

     2. _(2)_ The driver has lost the privilege to drive, or currently is